 Section 1.
-Subchapter 14 of chapter 5 of title 20 of the administrative code of the city of New York is amended to read as follows:
+Subchapter 14 of chapter 5 of title 20 of the administrative code of the city of New York, as added by local law number 31 for the year 2004, is amended to read as follows:

 Immigration Assistance Services

 a.
-"Immigration assistance service" means providing any form of assistance, in the city of New York, for a fee or other compensation, to persons who have come, or plan to come to the United States from a foreign country, or their representatives, in relation to any proceeding, filing or action affecting the non-immigrant, immigrant or citizenship status of a person, which arises under the immigration and nationality law, executive order or presidential proclamation, or which arises under actions or regulations of the United States citizenship and immigration services, the United States department of homeland security, the United States department of labor, or the United States department of state.
+"Immigration assistance service" means providing any form of assistance, in the city of New York, for a fee or other compensation, to persons who have come, or plan to come to the United States from a foreign country, or their representatives, in relation to any proceeding, filing or action affecting the non-immigrant, immigrant or citizenship status of a person, which arises under the immigration and nationality law, executive order or presidential proclamation, or which arises under actions or regulations of the United States [citizenship and immigration services,] department of homeland security, the United States department of justice, the United States department of labor, or the United States department of state.

 b.
 "Provider" means any person, including but not limited to a corporation, partnership, limited liability company, sole proprietorship or natural person, that provides immigration assistance services, but shall not include:

 1. any person who is a member in good standing of the bar of the highest court of any state, possession, territory, commonwealth or the District of Columbia, and is not under any order of any court suspending, enjoining, restraining, disbarring, or otherwise restricting him or her in the practice of law, or any person working directly under the supervision of the person admitted;